What is a Printable Book Cover?

 5. Create a Compelling Blurb

-A blurb is a snippet of what a book is all about.
+A blurb is a part of a book that contains a snippet of what a book is all about.
 Fiction and non-fiction books all have blurbs.
 It allows readers to have an idea of what the book is all about before they read it.
 And, most of the time, readers judge books according to their blurbs too.

 Therefore, to ensure your book’s success, always add a compelling blurb in your creative book cover designs.
 Work on multiple drafts until you find that one blurb that pique’s a reader’s interest without adding too many spoilers.